Furikuda/RFmachine/README.md

 Just load `rfmachine.ino` in your Arduino IDE, edit the `loop()` command to your desires, and flash it on the required device.

-## Reversing the F-Machine protocol
+## Reversing the F-Machine remotes

 More information can be found in the [NOTES.md](NOTES.md) file.